CinnoxGitHub/VIsitorSampleApp/README.md

 ```

 ## **Step 4: Support Firebase Clould Message**
-To integrate Firebase Cloud Messaging (FCM) of your application with our library, you have to provide us the following info:
+To integrate Firebase Cloud Messaging (FCM) of your application with our library, you have to provide us with the following info:

 `Package Name`:
 The package name is a unique identifier for your Android application.
 It is typically defined in the AndroidManifest.xml file of your project.
 To find the package name: